MIT-LAE/TASOPT.jl/docs/src/structures/fueltanks.md

     In the current version of TASOPT, the user can specify whether to use a given thickness and material distribution for the MLI or to size the MLI to achieve a desired boiloff rate.
 In the latter case, the boiloff rate is an input and the thicknesses of some desired layers of the MLI insulation are changed until the desired boiloff rate is met.
 The non-linear solver in NLsolve.jl is used to find the change in layer thickness needed to meet this requirement.

     ### Structural design

+    #### Inner vessel
-    The structural part of the tank is sized for a given pressure difference between the high-pressure interior and the exterior.
+    The cryogenic fuel is contained within an inner vessel, which is sized for a given pressure difference between the high-pressure interior and the exterior.
 As the boiling temperature of a liquid is a function of temperature, it is preferable to keep the interior pressure constant.
-If the desired pressure difference is ``\Delta p``, the tank is actually designed for a pressure difference ``\Delta p_{des} = \alpha \Delta p``, where ``\alpha>1`` is a safety factor.
-The outer radius of the strcutrual portion of the tank is
+The outer radius of the inner vessel is
     ```math
         R_{t,o} = R_{fuse} - d_{fclear} - t_{MLI},
     ```